Overview of Faculty-Led Programs

 - All participants are required to receive academic credit for the study abroad experience - it is not possible to audit the course or participate in a non-credit-seeking capacity

-- Minimum cumulative GPA of 2.0 (spring break, fall break, and summer programs)
+- Minimum cumulative GPA of 2.0 (short-term programs, e.g. spring break and summer programs)

 - Minimum cumulative GPA of 2.5 (semester programs)